DeForestt/aflat/README.md

 ### LSP server
-The project ships with a lightweight language server that offers hover, completion, go-to-definition and rename refactoring capabilities.
+The project ships with a lightweight language server that offers hover, completion, go-to-definition, rename refactoring and on-the-fly error diagnostics.
 Definitions and renames work across all open files.
 Build and run it with:
 ```bash
 cmake -S . -B build